-Let's Encrypt is a certificate authority that launched on April 12, 2016 that provides free X.509 certificates for Transport Layer Security (TLS) encryption via an automated process designed to eliminate the current complex process of manual creation, validation, signing, installation, and renewal of certificates for secure websites.
+Let's Encrypt is a certificate authority, that launched on April 12, 2016. it provides free X.509 certificates for Transport Layer Security (TLS) encryption via an automated process designed to eliminate the current complex process of manual creation, validation, signing, installation, and renewal of certificates for secure websites.
 The breaking news meant that website owners can obtain for free security certificates for their websites instead of paying for traditional SSL certificates and to install them much easier with few clicks.
 The logical question asked by many of our customers is when will they be able to use these certificates on our servers?
 For all of you who have been eagerly awaiting this moment, we are happy to say that Let’s Encrypt certificates are now available at NextPointHost web hosting platform!
 This is the beginning of an entirely new era in the securying of websites, network connections and the whole information technology space!
 As usual NextPointHost is pioneer in introducing new technologies.
 This new technology will be criticized by many simply because it will put an end to artificially created and maintained from many years businesses for billions which sell expensive SSL certificates.

 What you should know about Let’s Encrypt